LMKlein/LMKlein.github.io/README.md

 - After I read but before I send you feedback: An email exchange where you have the opportunity to outline critique partner or agent feedback, and to share specific questions or concerns you have (perfect when you’ve previously amassed vague or conflicting feedback)
 - A detailed editorial letter pointing out strengths and areas to further develop, suggestions for next steps, and thoughts on past feedback you chose to share with me
 - A discount on a second reading of the revised manuscript
-- **Introductory rate, for a limited period:** starting at $800USD, up to 80K, for US clients.
+- **Introductory rate, for a limited time:** starting at $800USD, up to 80K, for US clients.
 (For longer works, contact me at LMKleinedits@gmail.com) Please note that EU-based clients will be subject to VAT.

-**If you connected with me at a conference,** contact me.
-Special discounted rates or packages may apply.
+**If you connected with me at a conference, or you were referred to me by one of my previous clients** contact me.
+Special rates or packages may apply, depending on your needs.

 Please note: Manuscript critiques are for **full middle grade or young adult manuscripts.** No picture books, poetry, short stories, or partial manuscripts.
+However, if you're drafting and stuck, send me an email and we can talk about options.